 Thus while standing in line the Shibuya branch of Starbucks, I spotted these macarons (not macaroons) and figured, "Why not?".
 Cold and tired, I was in need of refreshment.
 Moreover, the macarons were perhaps the last thing I expected to see in Japan, and I was a bit curious why Starbucks sold macarons here, and not in the United States.
+(New York City has a handful of specialty shops selling macarons, but not Starbucks).

 My excitement evaporated upon my first bite of the vanilla macaron, and my face contorted into a grimace.
 Ugh - the taste was all wrong - too sweet, too artificial.
 The macaron lacked firmness - the expected chewiness did not materialize; instead, the entire confection crumbled into pieces right in my palms.
+Thinking I'd have better luck with the citrus flavored macaron proved to be wishful thinking.

 On the upside, I was lucky to get a seat on the second floor of Starbucks which provided an excellent vantage point for witnessing the famed Shibuya crossing.
 Car traffic in all directions comex to a stop, and hordes of pedestrians from five different places scramble across the intersections on the way to their destinations.